tomguyatt/ppa-api/README.md

 ## Installation

-The package is on pypi and can be installed through pip:
+The package is on pypi and can be installed via pip:

-`pip install osirium-ppa-api`
+`pip install ppa-api`

 ## Version Requirements